glitchwizard/SuperGalacticAgeCalculatorProject/README.md

   -  "popper.js": "^1.14.6"

 ## Specifications:

+  * Spec 0: Galacticalc class object instantiation verification
+- [ ] **Expect:** instantiation of a new Galacticalc object
+Input: let galacticalc = new Galacticalc();
+Output: galacticalc.message outputs 'SuperGalacticAgeCalculator is working.'

   * Spec 1: Collect the users age, in years
 - [ ] **Expect:** An integer value representing the users name in years
 Input: 33